 Reader (456) Big data startups weigh in on competing with Oracle — Cloud Computing News.
 Big Data: Sorting Reality From the Hype.
 The quest to find decision-making insights in the modern data flood is certainly an appealing notion.

 After all, there is so much of data, from the traditional stuff inside corporate databases to e-mail, Web-browsing patterns, social-network messages and sensor data.
 Information drives decisions, so more of it ought to open the door to better decisions.
 The World Economic Forum has declared that data is a new asset class.

-Now statisticians that are familiar with R can do analysis on unstructured data stored in the Hadoop Distributed File System, the data store used for the MapReduce method of chewing on unstructured data pioneered by Google for its search engine and mimicked and open sourced by rival Yahoo! as the Apache Hadoop project.
+Now statisticians that are familiar with R can do analysis on unstructured data stored in the Hadoop Distributed File System, the data store used for the MapReduce method of chewing on unstructured data pioneered by Google for its search engine and mimicked and open sourced by rival Yahoo!
+As the Apache Hadoop project.
 R can now also run against the HBase non-relational, column-oriented distributed data store, which mimics Google's BigTable and which is essentially a database for Hadoop for holding structured data.
 Like Hadoop, HBase in an open source project distributed by the Apache Software Foundation.

 The amount of data in our world has been exploding, and analyzing large data sets—so-called big data—will become a key basis of competition, underpinning new waves of productivity growth, innovation, and consumer surplus, according to research by MGI and McKinsey's Business Technology Office.